Hdoc1509/nvim-config/README.md

 **(\*): Mappings those show a notify window.**

+## Global variables

+This configuration use some custom global variables:

+- **g:configPath**: Deafult path for Neovim configuration.
+- **g:browser**: Binary name of your favorite browser.
+Default to `firefox`.

+You can add or change these globalvariables in `init.vim`.

+## Global functions

+This configuration just provides one global function:

+- **SourceConfig**: Source a `.vim` file from `config` folder.

 ## Customization

 If you want to integrate your older configuration or want to extend this configuration, follow next indications:

+- Custom global variables must be in `init.vim`.
 - General options must be placed in `config/options.vim`.
 - Plugins call must be setted in `config/plugins.vim`.
 - Plugins configurations must be added inside `plugins` folder and then sourced